 The primary focus should be on the components (like hardware, users, and concepts), their proximity to each other, and their common fate.
 Use simple shapes and icons to represent each component so that the resulting diagrams are simple, clean, and easy to understand.
 Using the same elements in each diagram means they work well together as a set, no matter which product they’re for.
 Also, it creates consistency that helps readers understand what we mean quickly.

 Always use flat rectangular shapes with no drop shadows, bevels, or gradients.
-The only exception is for product shapes, which use the dimensional style shown here.
-Use product shapes sparingly.

 Group similar (or equal) components to simplify the diagram and make the content easier to understand.
 Use the grouping style that best fits your content and the concept you need to illustrate.

 Use icons only for easily recognized concepts, like people, servers, or clouds.
 This helps the viewer focus on the main message, instead of what individual icons mean.

 Lines and arrows guide the viewer through the diagram.
 Lines show how components relate and connect to each other.
 They indicate action, direction, and network connections.